A lavender wand is a gorgeous, fragrant handicraft made from lavender flowers. Simple to craft, it is an ideal gift for all.

 Steps to make a lavender wand

 - It is advisable to harvest flowers that are just starting to open as this will prolong the scent.
-Grains of lavender will remain firmly attached to the stalk instead of falling off.
+Also, each tiny lavender flower will remain firmly attached to the stalk instead of falling off.

 - Also, use stems that are freshly cut, ideally on the same day.
 Older cuts are dry and turn brittle.
 This makes them harder to handle and bend, since they might break.